Confessions of a Stay at Home Mom

 What to expect:

 The truth is mom life is real life.
-This is simply a no punches pulled look at raising a child, finding yourself again, and all of the chaos in between.
-I will be highlighting products (not just baby shit), posting recipes, and giving you a WTF of the week.
+This is simply a no punches pulled look at raising a child, finding yourself, managing relationships, and all of the beautiful chaos in between.
 My mom game will be broken down for all to view, leaving you a real time view of what this moms life looks like.

 Overview: I’m a born bread Jersey girl with a foul mouth and a deep affection for wine.
 I live for a good selfie, have a collection of memes, and speak in hashtags. #Sarcasmislife Get ready for bad tv commentary, garbage website reviews, nap time updates, gaudy jewelry pictures, and life hacks.